ibm-cloud-docs/activity-tracker/iam_grant_team.md

 ## Step 2.
 Add permissions to view {{site.data.keyword.at_short}} instances in the Observability UI
-{: #iam_grant_team_step2}
+{: #iam_grant_group_step2}

-After you set up your group, you can assign a common access policy to the group.
+After you set up your access group, you can assign a common access policy to the group.
 You must add permissions to view {{site.data.keyword.at_short}} instances in the Observability UI.

 Any policy that you set for an access group applies to all entities, users, and service IDs within the group.
 {: note}